HeleJ/quiz-game-about-Estonia/README.md

 * I part:["Create a Quiz App with Timer using HTML CSS & JavaScript"](https://www.youtube.com/watch?v=pQr4O1OITJo&t=1324s)
 * II part from [here](https://www.youtube.com/watch?v=WUBhpSRS_fk&t=5s)

-The first video instructing how to build up contennt using HTML and CSS, and the  video was JavaScript tutorial.
-Codes from both videos have been edited to fit the needs of the Quiz about Estonia website.
-I wish I could have written all of the JavaScript code independently, however I felt that using some pre-made code that already did (almost) what I needed it to, would improve the standard of code, decrease the chance of potential bugs and allow me to work within the timeframe to meet the deadline for the project.
+The first video instructing how to build up content using HTML and CSS, and the video was a JavaScript tutorial.
+Codes from both videos have been edited to fit the needs of the Quiz about the Estonia website.
+I wish I could have written all of the JavaScript code independently, however, I felt that using some pre-made code that already did (almost) what I needed it to, would improve the standard of code, decrease the chance of potential bugs and allow me to work within the timeframe to meet the deadline for the project.
 I was able to edit and add things to the code as and when I needed to be able to make the web-quiz interactivity how I had imagined it during the planning phase.

-### Questions and answers in the web-quiz were found and worded by myself
+### Questions and answers in the web quiz were found and worded by myself

 * Material for question 2 [Kiiking](https://kiikest.ee/eng/kiiking/)